 The fertile days (fertile window)

-Your fertile days / the fertile window is the 6 day period in which a women can get pregnant from having unprotected sexual intercourse.
+Your fertile days / the fertile window is the 6 day period in which a women can get pregnant from having sexual intercourse.
 The fertile window is determined by the sperm survival of 5 days and the 24h during which the egg is released and dies.

 After ovulation, the egg can maximally survive up to 24h.
 Studies have shown that the quality of the egg deteriorates very quickly; causing the probability of conception to decrease rapidly every hour once the egg has been released.
 Therefore, for optimal chances of conception, sperm should already be present in the fallopian tube before the egg is released, which means the most fertile day of the woman’s cycle is rather the day prior to ovulation than the day of ovulation itself.